LLNL/mpibind/tutorials/eurosys25/module1.md

 ![../figures/hwloc-objects.png](../figures/hwloc-objects.png)

-Note that the classification of objects in `hwloc` is not mutually exclusive: a single device can register as multiple objets with different classifications depending on how it is configured.
-For example, a single GPU might register as a GPU, a PCI, and a CoProcessor.
+Note that the classification of objects in `hwloc` is not mutually
+exclusive: a single device can register as multiple objets with different classifications depending on how it is configured.
+For example, a single GPU might register as a GPU, a PCI device, and a CoProcessor.

 Also note that hwloc reports logical indices in reporting objects.
 This reporting is self consistent and so can be used when you're working exclusively with hwloc.
-On the other hand, the OS will report the physical index of objects, as you will encounter when you start working with bindings outside of hwloc.
+On the other hand, the Operating System (OS) will report a potentially different index of objects, as you will encounter when you start working with bindings outside of hwloc.

 *Definitions:*

-**OS or physical index**: Index the operating system (OS) uses to identify the object.
+**hwloc physical index**: Logical index the
+  OS uses to identify the object.

-**Logical index**: Index, calculated by hwloc, to uniquely identify objects of the same type and depth.
+**hwloc logical index**: Index, calculated by hwloc, to uniquely identify objects of the same type and depth.

 ## Discovering the node topology